Vios1231/ScolioVis---AI-Powered-Scoliosis-Detectors/ScolioVis/README.txt

 3. Type 'python app.py'
 4. Enter the URL link generated to your search engine

-NOTE: The .keras model is inside the '/static' folder
+NOTE: The .keras model is inside the '/static' folder (in link form to the drive)